macacajs/XCTestWD/README.md

 ## 1. Requirements

-- XCode version 9.0 and above.
+- XCode version > 9.0
 - iOS version 11.0 and above. （there is significant change on XCUITest interfaces and system private headers, hence we decide to support newest OS version only）

 ## 2. Starting XCTestWD